 Each year, the Shakespeare Association of America Digital Exhibit hosts a variety of digital projects created by its members.
 The exhibit is intended to expand the reach of digital projects and inform the larger SAA membership about the important contributions such projects offer to Shakespeare and early modern studies.
-The Digital Strategies Committee is seeking projects for the Digital Exhibit at the 2021 SAA annual meeting in Austin that use digital resources and/or integrate digital technologies into scholarship, pedagogy, or public outreach (examples of past projects featured in the Digital Exhibit can be found here).
+The Digital Strategies Committee is seeking projects for the Digital Exhibits at the SAA annual meetings that use digital resources and/or integrate digital technologies into scholarship, pedagogy, or public outreach (examples of past projects featured in the Digital Exhibit can be found here).
 Digital projects can engage with any of the following:

 - Aspects of the Elizabethan and Jacobean eras